OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

  * ### **Phase 5 - Bidding and Construction Contract Negotiation**

     * If deemed necessary to get additional bids, will distribute bidding set to a predetermined list of GCs
     * Answer GC & subcontractor's bid questions, issue clarifications
-    *  If necessary, submit/manage any additional municipal plan reviews and/or permits

 <!--